 Here is a simple way to think of your credit cards and catalogue accounts using the traffic light colours.
 It can give a warning signal where you may have problems in the future.

-First you need to compare the balance on the card to your credit limit.
-Your limit will be shown on your credit card statement.
+First you need to compare the balance you owe at the moment to your credit limit.
+Your limit is shown on your credit card statement.

 Say you currently owe £1,000 and your limit is £4,000 – in this case you are using 25%.